Created on August 5, 2017. Last updated on February 15th, 2020 at 02:34 pm

 We know that divorce is difficult for families based on decades of research.
 At minimum, it is important that parents learn how to co-parent effectively when living apart.
 This involves figuring out a plan for you and your family.
 Below are a few suggestions for helping you and your child after divorce.

-Divorce is stressful and sometimes not easy to manage alone.
+Divorce is stressful and often not easy to manage alone.
 Be sure to seek professional assistance when appropriate to help your family.
 There are evidence-based treatments available to address behavior and emotional problems in children.
 For more help locating a provider click here.

 Amato, P. R., & Keith, B. (1991).
 Parental divorce and the well-being of children: a meta-analysis.